A new nonmonotone adaptive trust region algorithm: Convergence properties

-In the other case $d_k^0$ lies on the boundary of the feasible region of subproblem \eqref{e2} which implies $d_k^0=\delta_k^0$.
-So, from the above discussion we can conclude that \eqref{e17} is valid.
+In the other case $d_{k_0}$ lies on the boundary of the feasible region of subproblem \eqref{e2} which implies $\|d_{k_0}\|=\delta_{k_0}$.
+So, from the above discussion we can conclude that \eqref{e17} is valid.$\square$

-\end{proof} By \eqref{e16} and \eqref{e17}, we can also obtain a lower bound for $\delta_k^p$.
-Note that, at iteration $k$ of the NATR algorithm, for any $p \geq 1$, the solution $d_k^p$ lies on the boundary of the region defined by $\delta_k^p$.
-Since the objective is fixed for each iteration, when the trial step $d_k^p$ is rejected by the ratio test, the new radius $\delta_k^{p+1}$ is set to exclude $d_k^p$ from the new region.
+\end{proof} By \eqref{e15} and \eqref{e17}, we can also obtain a lower bound for $\delta_{k_p}$.
+Note that, at iteration $k$ of the NATR algorithm, for any $p \geq 1$, the solution $d_{k_p}$ lies on the boundary of the region defined by $\delta_{k_p}$.
+Since the objective is fixed for each iteration, when the trial step $d_{k_p}$ is rejected by the ratio test, the new radius $\delta_{k_{p+1}}$ is set to exclude $d_{k_p}$ from the new region.
 Thus, by the contraction of the inner loop of the NATR algorithm, we have

-This equation along with \eqref{e16}, \eqref{e17} and the fact that $\alpha_0$ is a lower bound and $\alpha_1$ is an upper bound for $c_k^i$, for any $i \geq 0$, yield that
+This equation along with \eqref{e15}, \eqref{e17} and the fact that $\alpha_0$ is a lower bound and $\alpha_1$ is an upper bound for $c_{k_i}$, for any $i \geq 0$, yield that

-In Lemma \ref{lem4}, we propose a lower bound for the denominator of the ratio $\hat{r}_k$ defined by \eqref{e10} which is used in Lemma \ref{lem5} to prove that the inner loop of NATR algorithm terminates in finite number of inner iterations. \begin{lemma} Suppose that (H2) holds, the sequence $\{x_k\}$ is generated by NATR algorithm, and $d_k^p$ is an approximate solution of the subproblem \eqref{e2} with $\delta_k^p$, that satisfies \eqref{e3}.
+In Lemma \ref{lem4}, we propose a lower bound for the denominator of the ratio $\hat{r}_k$ defined by \eqref{e10} which is used in Lemma \ref{lem5} to prove that the inner loop of the NATR algorithm terminates in a finite number of inner iterations. \begin{lemma} Suppose that (H2) holds, the sequence $\{x_k\}$ is generated by the NATR algorithm, and $d_{k_p}$ is an approximate solution of the subproblem \eqref{e2} with radius $\delta_{k_p}$, that satisfies \eqref{e3}.
 Then,

-for all $k \in \mathbb{N}$. \end{lemma} \begin{proof} By \eqref{e3}, for $d_k^p$, we have
+for all $k \in \mathbb{N}$. \end{lemma} \begin{proof} By \eqref{e3}, for $d_{k_p}$, we have